Fiji Oxygen Project

 - Procure and distribute the necessary equipment to enable oxygen therapy;

-Support from FIJI Water Foundation’s Wonderful Giving Programme, ANZ, Armacup, Captain Cook Cruises, VOMO Island Fiji, and Ranadi Organics has also been crucial to the success of the Oxygen Project.
+Support from Australia Aid, FIJI Water Foundation’s Wonderful Giving Programme, ANZ, Armacup, Captain Cook Cruises, VOMO Island Fiji, and Ranadi Organics has also been crucial to the success of the Oxygen Project.

 Because no child should die for lack of oxygen.

-Now, with an outbreak of COVID-19 in Fiji, the need for oxygen treatment is more essential than ever.
+During three waves of COVID-19 in Fiji, the need for oxygen treatment has been more essential than ever.

-In September 2021 New Zealand Ministry of Foreign Affairs and Trade (MFAT) also awarded Cure Kids NZ$4 million to coordinate efforts to supply oxygen to meet the urgent need to treat patients affected by the pandemic.
+In September 2021, the New Zealand Ministry of Foreign Affairs and Trade (MFAT) awarded Cure Kids NZ$4 million to coordinate efforts to supply oxygen to meet the urgent need to treat patients affected by the pandemic.